- Site Analysis

 Most central heating systems use gas or electricity.
-Gas boilers are more cost-effective in those parts of the country where reticulated natural gas is available.
-LPG and diesel boilers usually have the highest running costs – twice the cost of natural gas (measured as cents per kWh) is not unusual.
+Gas boilers are cost-effective in those parts of the country where reticulated natural gas is available.
+LPG boilers usually have the highest running costs – twice the cost of natural gas (measured as cents per kWh) is not unusual.
 Some systems use compressed wood pellets or energy-efficient sources such as heat pumps, waste heat recovery, or the absorption of passive heat (for example, solar radiation).
 The cost of wood pellet central heating (cents per kWh) falls between natural gas and LPG.

 Though both air and water have reasonable heat storage capacity, there are always some energy losses between the heating unit and the room.
 These heat losses can be reduced by minimising the length of duct/pipe run, minimising cross-section area, maximising flow rate, improving insulation, and running the ducts/pipes through spaces with warmer temperatures.

 A central heating system has a slower response to changes in room heating requirements.
 The delay will increase with longer duct/pipe runs and will be greater in systems using water to transfer heat from the plant to the rooms.

 Central heating involves a significant upfront capital cost compared with room heating options.
 An efficiency of 70–90% (depending on the system specified) can be achieved.

 Central heating suits families with small children, elderly people and people with a disability or long-term illness.
 The lower-temperature heat sources in each room are safer than high-temperature appliances, with a reduced risk of burns.